 The hotel is a historic inn that has provided shelter and hearty meals for centuries.
 The hotel is family-run and offers a warm welcome for weary hikers and whisky lovers alike.

 Delnashaugh Hotel is perfectly situated in the Speyside and from here it is easy to explore north towards Aberlour, Dufftown and Craigellachie as well as south to Grantown, Glenlivet and Tomintoul.
+Use my Speyside travel guide to plan your trip.

 Other things to do in the area include the Osprey Centre near Nethy Bridge, hiking in the Cairngorms National Park, castles like Ballindalloch and Balmoral or charming towns like Elgin or Cullen.